-If you feel that stress is killing you, that is because it can.
+If you feel that stress is killing you, that is because it may be.

 Stress can affect your overall well-being.
 It can weaken your immune system and reduce your body’s response to infections, bacteria, and viruses.
 It can also increase the time it takes you to fully recover from an injury or illness.
 According to the Stress in America Survey by the American Psychological Association, 75% of Americans suffer from stress-related conditions.

 Before stress can do you any harm, it is important to stop it immediately.
-Here are 5 ways on how you can rewire your brain to reduce stress.
+Here are 5 ways that you can use to rewire your brain to reduce stress.

-A simple practice that can you can do in 10 minutes to help you rewire your brain to reduce the signs of stress and anxiety is by practicing meditation.
-Medication helps you become more mindful and directive of your attention and be more responsive to your thoughts.
+A simple practice that can you can do in 15 minutes to help you rewire your brain to reduce the signs of stress and anxiety is by practicing meditation.
+Meditation helps you become more mindful and achieve deeper states of rest.

-The study entitled Medication Programs for Psychological Stress and Well-being suggested that mindfulness meditation should be discussed by clinicians to patients because of the role that meditation programs could do in addressing patients’ psychological stress.
-People use meditation in treating stress and other stress-related conditions.
+The study entitled Meditation Programs for Psychological Stress and Well-being suggested that mindfulness meditation should be discussed by clinicians with patients for addressing patients’ psychological stress.
+People can use meditation in treating stress and other stress-related conditions.

-There are several ways to practice meditation: Reciting mantra, breathing, counting, and practicing mindfulness.
+There are several ways to practice meditation: Reciting a mantra, breathing, counting, and practicing mindfulness.
 Pranayama Yoga, an art of Yoga breathing, teaches the right way to breathe through the diaphragm which helps you to relax and control your heart rate through slow breathing.
-Slow breathing helps the brain rewire itself to be calmer whenever you are practicing it.
+Slow breathing helps the brain rewire itself to be calmer.

 Meditation allows you to detect, observe, and master your emotions.
-Instead of reacting immediately to stress, you can react to what you see fit.
+Over time, it can lower your reactivity to stress.

 Think Happy Thoughts

 If you rewire your brain to think positively, it will be natural and normal for the brain to think of positive thoughts to reduce stress.
-It can also lower down the levels of cortisol.
+It can also lower the levels of cortisol – the stress hormone.

 Thinking about happy thoughts can start with positive affirmations.
 Positive thinking quotes can help you reprogram your thinking so you can automatically promote positive thinking.
-Positive affirmations such as “This challenge is my chance to grow” instead of “I quit” and “I take this as an opportunity to learn” instead of “I made a mistake” are constructive statements that can reduce stress.
+Positive affirmations such as “This challenge is my chance to grow” instead of “I quit”.
+Or, “I take this as an opportunity to learn” instead of “I made a mistake.”
+These are constructive statements that can reduce stress.